 INFM - Information Management

-INFM600 Information Environments (3 Credits)
+INFM600 Information Management Ecosystems (3 Credits)

 Restriction: Permission of INFO-College of Information Studies.